-• Amendment to IFRS 7 'Disclosures - Transfers of Financial Assets' (effective for accounting periods beginning on or after 1 July 2011).
-This amendment has been endorsed for use in the EU.

-• Amendment to IAS 12 Deferred Tax: Recovery of Underlying Assets (effective for periods beginning on or after 1 January 2012).
+- Amendment to IAS1 'Presentation of Items of Other Comprehensive Income' (effective for accounting periods beginning on or after 1 July 2012).
+This amendment has been endorsed for use in the EU. - IFRS 10 'Consolidated Financial Statements' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU (the mandatory effective date for the EU-endorsed version is 1 January 2014). - IFRS 11 'Joint Arrangements' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU (the mandatory effective date for the EU-endorsed version is 1 January 2014). - IFRS 12 'Disclosure of Interests in Other Entities' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU (the mandatory effective date for the EU-endorsed version is 1 January 2014). - IFRS 13 'Fair Value Measurement' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU. - IAS 27 'Separate Financial Statements' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU (the mandatory effective date for the EU-endorsed version is 1 January 2014). - IAS 28 'Investments in Associates and Joint Ventures' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU (the mandatory effective date for the EU-endorsed version is 1 January 2014). - IAS 19 'Employee Benefits' (effective for accounting periods beginning on or after 1 January 2013).
+This interpretation has been endorsed for use in the EU.

+Changes to accounting policies since the last period (continued)

+- Amendment to IFRS 7 'Disclosures Offsetting Financial Assets and Financial Liabilities' (effective for accounting periods beginning on or after 1 January 2013).
+This amendment has been endorsed for use in the EU. - Amendment to IFRS 1 'Government Loans' (effective for accounting periods beginning on or after 1 February 2010).
+This amendment has not yet been endorsed for use in the EU. - Annual Improvements to IFRSs (2009-2011 Cycle) Minor amendments to various accounting standards, effective for periods beginning on or after 1 January 2013 onwards.
+These amendments have not yet been endorsed for use in the EU. - Amendments to IFRS 10, IFRS 11 and IFRS 12 'Consolidated Financial Statements, Joint Arrangements and Disclosure of Interests in Other Entities: Transition Guidance' (effective for accounting periods beginning on or after 1 January 2013).
+This amendment has not yet been endorsed for use in the EU. - Amendment to IAS 32 'Offsetting Financial Assets and Financial Liabilities' (effective for accounting periods beginning on or after 1 January 2014).
+This amendment has been endorsed for use in the EU. - Amendments to IFRS 10, IFRS 12 and IAS 27 'Investment Entities' (effective for accounting periods beginning on or after 1 January 2014).
+This amendment has not yet been endorsed for use in the EU. - IFRS 9 'Financial Instruments' (effective for accounting periods beginning on or after 1 January 2015).
 This amendment has not yet been endorsed for use in the EU.

-• Presentation of Items of Other Comprehensive Income (Amendments to IAS 1) (effective for accounting periods commencing on or after 1 July 2012).
-This amendment has not yet been endorsed for use within the EU.

-• IFRS 10 Consolidated Financial Statements (effective for accounting periods commencing on or after 1 January 2013).
-IFRS 10 Consolidated Financial Statements has not yet been endorsed for use within the EU.

-• IFRS 11 Joint Arrangements (effective for accounting periods commencing on or after 1 January 2013).
-IFRS 11 Joint Arrangements has not yet been endorsed for use within the EU.

-• IFRS 12 Disclosure of Interests in Other Entities (effective for accounting periods commencing on or after 1 January 2013).
-IFRS 12 Disclosure of Interests in Other Entities has not yet been endorsed for use within the EU.

-• IFRS 13 Fair Value Measurement (effective for accounting periods commencing on or after 1 January 2013).
-IFRS 13 Fair Value Measurement has not yet been endorsed for use within the EU.

-• IAS 27 Separate Financial Statements (effective for accounting periods commencing on or after 1 January 2013).
-IAS 27 Separate Financial Statements has not yet been endorsed for use within the EU.

-• IAS 28 Investments in Associates and Joint Ventures (effective for accounting periods commencing on or after 1 January 2013).
-IAS 28 Investments in Associates and Joint Ventures has not yet been endorsed for use within the EU.

-• IAS 19 Employee Benefits (effective for accounting periods commencing on or after 1 January 2013).
-IAS 19 Employee Benefits has not yet been endorsed for use within the EU.

-• Disclosures - Offsetting Financial Assets and Financial Liabilities (Amendments to IFRS 7) (effective for accounting periods commencing on or after 1 January 2013).
-This amendment has not yet been endorsed for use within the EU.

-• Offsetting Financial Assets and Financial Liabilities (Amendments to IAS 32) (effective for accounting periods commencing on or after 1 January 2014).
-This amendment has not yet been endorsed for use within the EU.

-• IFRS 9 Financial Instruments (effective for accounting periods commencing on or after 1 January 2015).
-IFRS 9 Financial Instruments has not yet been endorsed for use within the EU.